bossjones/gnome-builder-docker-image/README.md

 To execute it:

-$ docker run --rm -it  -v -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix leandrosansilva/gnome-builder
+$ docker run --rm -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix leandrosansilva/gnome-builder

 PS: This image is ***huge***, about 2GB in size.